Size versus truthfulness in the House Allocation problem: Introduction

-\paragraph{Discussion of technical contributions.} Indifferences in agents' preference lists introduce major technical difficulties.
+\paragraph{Discussion of technical contributions.} As observed above via a simple example, SDM with arbitrary tie breaking need not lead to a Pareto optimal matching in general.
+Indeed, the presence of indifference in agents' preference lists introduces major technical difficulties.
+This is because decisions with respect to objects in one tie cannot be committed to when an agent is considered, as they may block some choices for future agents.
 When extending SDM from strict preferences to preferences with ties, we first present an intuitive mechanism, called SDMT-1, based on the idea of augmenting paths.
 It is relatively easy to prove that SDMT-1 is Pareto optimal and truthful.
 We also show that SDMT-1 is able to generate any given Pareto optimal matching.
-It, however, is difficult to analyse the approximation guarantee of the randomized version of SDMT-1.
+However, it is difficult to analyse the approximation guarantee of the randomised version of SDMT-1.
 For this purpose we build on the primal-dual analysis of Devanur et al.\ \cite{Devanur-etal}.
 They employ a linear programming (LP) relaxation of the bipartite weighted matching problem.
 They prove that their dual solution is feasible in expectation for the dual LP and use it to show the approximation guarantee.
-Towards this goal they prove two technical lemmas, a dominance lemma and monotonicity lemma.
-The randomized version of SDMT-1 uses random variables $Y_i$ for each agent $i \in N$ to generate a random order in which agents are considered.
-Considering agent $i$ and fixed values of the random variables $Y_{-i}$ of all other agents, Devanur et al.\ \cite{Devanur-etal} define a threshold $y^c$ which as $Y_i$ varies determines when agent $i$ is matched (to an object) or unmatched (dominance lemma).
+Towards this goal they prove two technical lemmas, a dominance lemma and a monotonicity lemma.
+The randomised version of SDMT-1 uses random variables $Y_i$ for each agent $i \in N$ to generate a random order in which agents are considered.
+Considering agent $i$ and fixed values of the random variables $Y_{-i}$ of all other agents, Devanur et al.\ \cite{Devanur-etal} define a threshold $y^c$, which as $Y_i$ varies determines when agent $i$ is matched (to an object) or unmatched (dominance lemma).
+(Note that we will denote the threshold $y^c$ as $\theta$.)
 The monotonicity lemma shows how values of the dual LP variables change when $Y_i$ varies.
 To extend the definition of $y^c$, we need to remember the structure of all potential augmenting paths in SDMT-1, and for this purpose we introduce a second mechanism, SDMT-2.
-Interestingly, SDMT-2 is inspired by the idea of top trading cycle mechanisms, see, e.g., \cite{Saban-Sethuraman}, however it retains the ``sequential" nature of SDMT-1.
+Interestingly, SDMT-2 is inspired by the idea of top trading cycle mechanisms, see, e.g., \cite{Saban-Sethuraman}, however it retains the ``sequential'' nature of SDMT-1.
 The two mechanisms, SDMT-1 and SDMT-2, are equivalent: they match the same agents, giving them objects from the same ties.
 This implies that SDMT-2 is also truthful and Pareto optimal.
 SDMT-2 is the key to defining the threshold $y^c$: its running time is no worse than that of SDMT-1, but it implicitly maintains all relevant augmenting paths arising from agents' ties.
 We prove the monotonicity and dominance lemmas for SDMT-2 by carefully analysing the structure of frozen subgraphs that are generated from the relevant augmenting paths; here frozen roughly means that they will not change subsequently.
-This new approach may find further applications for primal-dual analysis of mechanisms for assignment problems where agents have indifferences.
 Finally, we would like to highlight that our proof of an $\frac{18}{13}$ lower bound on the approximation ratio of any universally truthful and Pareto optimal mechanism uses Yao's minmax principle and an interesting case analysis to account for all such possible mechanisms.